 At the time of the election for a particular calendar year, we permit each non-employee director to defer between a minimum of \$2,000 and a maximum of 100% of any cash or stock compensation to be paid to the director during that calendar year in accordance with our Deferred Compensation Plan.
 A deferral will not change the form (cash or shares) in which the fee is to be paid at the end of the deferral period.
 If a director has made an election pursuant to our Non-Employee Directors Stock-for-Fees Plan to defer common stock in lieu of annual retainer or meeting fees otherwise payable to the director, deferred stock units will be credited to the director's deferred compensation account and such deferred stock units will carry no voting or dividend rights.
-For amounts deferred in cash pursuant to our Non-Employee Directors Stock-for-Fees Plan, each participant may elect one or more measurement funds to be used to determine additional amounts to be credited to his or her account balance, including certain mutual funds and a declared rate fund under which we credit interest at a fixed rate for each plan year.
-We set the fixed interest rate prior to the beginning of the plan year.
-The fixed interest rate was 5.25% for calendar year 2006, 5.50% for calendar year 2006, 6.50% for calendar year 2006, pursuant to the Non-Employee Directors Stock-for-Fees Plan, we paid a 25% premium to each non-employee director who elected to defer annual retainer or meeting fees to be received in common stock.
+For amounts deferred in cash pursuant to our Non-Employee Directors Stock-for-Fees Plan, each participant may elect one or more measurement funds to be used to determine additional amounts to be credited to his or her account balance, including certain mutual funds and a declared rate fund under which we credit interest rate for each plan year 2006, 5.50% for calendar year 2005, and 6.00% for calendar year 2004.
+Prior to January 1, 2006, pursuant to the Non-Employee Directors Stock-for-Fees Plan, we paid a 25% premium to each non-employee director who elected to defer annual retainer or meeting fees to be received in common stock.
 Effective January 1, 2006, the Board of Directors has eliminated the payment of this premium.